ruuda/blog/posts/2014-09-28-writing-a-path-tracer-in-rust-part-7-conclusion.md

 As a learning exercise, I have ported the [Luculentus][luculentus] spectral path tracer to [Rust][rust].
 The result is available on [GitHub][robigo-luculenta].
 In the process, I have also refreshed Luculentus a bit, updating it to modern C++.
-You can read the details in the previous posts.
+You can about read the details in the previous posts.
 In this post, I want to outline the process, and compare the final versions.

 [rust]:             http://rust-lang.org